dandi/handbook/docs/developer/notes.md

 fork-and-pull-request model, but under this workflow we will lose the benefit of those previews.

+## Email Lists

+The project's email domain name services are managed via Terraform as AWS Route 53 entries.
+This allows the API server to send emails to users, etc. It also means we need a way to forward incoming emails to the proper mailing list--this is accomplished with a service called [ImprovMX](https://improvmx.com/).

+The email addresses info@dandiarchive.org and help@dandiarchive.org are advertised to users as general email addresses to use to ask for information or help; both of them are forwarded to dandi@mit.edu, a mailing list containing the leaders and developers of the project.
+The forwarding is done by the ImprovMX service, and more such email addresses can be created as needed within that service.

+If you need the credentials for logging into ImprovMX, speak to [Roni Choudhury](roni.choudhury@kitware.com).

 ## Miscellaneous Tips

 ### Use email address to log into dev Django admin panel